JoshuaJB/cuda_scheduling_validator_mirror/README.md

 research group at OSPERT'17 and RTSS'17.
 Benchmark traces will fail validation if they do not conform to the scheduling rules.

+## Limitations
+Currently only traces that do not use priority streams, the NULL stream, or cross-stream sychronization are supported.

+Copy operation behavior is also not yet validated.

 ## Usage
 `./main.py <benchmark_file_prefix> [-d][--debug]`
 where `<benchmark_file_prefix>` would be something like `tests/bad/badly_timed_trace`